JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 A series of classes for interpolating and smoothing data using b-splines.

-The `InterpolatingSpline` class is useful for interpolating between points when the data is not noisy, while the `TensionSpline` class is useful for smoothing noisy data.
+The `InterpolatingSpline` class is useful for interpolating between points when the data is not noisy, while the `SmoothingSpline` class is useful for smoothing noisy data.
 Both classes are subclasses of `BSpline`, which can be used to generate b-splines from any set of knot points.

 If you use these classes, please cite the following paper,
 - J. Early and A. Sykulski.
 Smoothing and interpolating noisy GPS data with tension splines.
 IEEE Transactions on Signal Processing.
 In prep.